United Denomination: Lighthouse Group of Churches

 The United Denominations Originating from the Lighthouse Group of Churches (formerly "Lighthouse Chapel International") is a Pentecostal Christian denomination founded in 1987 by Dag Heward-Mills and headquartered in Accra, Ghana.

 Structure

-UD-OLGC is made up of several denominations, over 3,500 churches, two archbishops and 108 bishops across three continents.
+UD-OLGC is made up of several denominations, over 7,500 churches, two archbishops and over 250 bishops across three continents.
 Heward-Mills is the presiding Bishop of UD-OLGC.
 The current convener of the UD-OLGC is Bishop Ishmael Sam of the Loyalty House International denomination.